-The quantitative forecasting method is used when there is existing historical sales data on specific products and a pre-established demand.
-It requires the use of mathematical formulations and data sets like financial reports, sales, revenue figures, and website analytics.
+The quantitative forecasting method, also known as passive demand forecasting, is used when there is existing historical data on specific products and a pre-established demand.
+Passive demand forecasting requires the use of mathematical formulations and data sets like financial reports, sales, revenue figures, and website analytics.

-The qualitative method, on the other hand, relies on emerging technologies, pricing and availability changes, product lifecycle, product upgrades and, most importantly the intuition and experience of those planning the forecast.
+The qualitative method, or active demand forecasting, on the other hand, relies on emerging technologies (such as machine learning), pricing and availability changes, product lifecycle, product upgrades and, most importantly, the intuition and experience of those planning the forecast.

 Demand Forecasting Techniques

-Within the sphere of qualitative and quantitative forecasting, there are several different methods you can use to predict demand:
+Within the sphere of qualitative and quantitative forecasting, there are several different demand forecasting method options you can use:

 - Collective Opinion, which leverages the knowledge and experience of a company’s sales team to aggregate historical data on customer demand.